marcuswestin/WebViewJavascriptBridge/README.md

 An iOS/OSX bridge for sending messages between Obj-C and JavaScript in UIWebViews/WebViews.

-If you like WebViewJavascriptBridge you may also want to check out [WebViewProxy](https://github.com/marcuswestin/WebViewProxy).

 In the Wild
 -----------
 WebViewJavascriptBridge is used by a range of companies and projects.
 This list is incomplete, but feel free to add your's and send a PR.